bon-ami/jirrit/README.md

   - list all open submits
   - show details of a submit (by commit ID or change ID)
   - show reviewers of a submit
-  - show revision/commit of a submit
+  - show current revision/commit of a submit
   - rebase a submit
   - merge a submit
   - add scores to a submit (Code-Review +2, Verified +1, and Manual-Testing, or other field as configured, +1)